 Over the next four weeks I will be publishing a series of articles for paid subscribers of the Always Be Watching newsletter about Netflix.
 Each article will explore a different aspect of Netflix.
 The first will be published tomorrow and it takes a look at a problem with the content curation of Netflix that is going to be a huge issue for the company once it starts facing major competition from the likes of Disney+ and HBO Max.

-My Next Guest Needs No Introduction The Loudest Voice The Simpsons season 30 Parasite
+My Next Guest Needs No Introduction

 You can listen to the podcast on your favourite podcast apps, or listen to it via the web HERE.